 Cockroach droppings are about the size, shape, and color of a grain of black pepper.
 They’re usually found in the back of drawers or cabinets, behind bookshelves, under ovens or refrigerators, or other obscure, hidden places.

 Cockroaches shed their skin (exoskeleton) during a process called “molting.”
 These might look like brown or black shells, and will be found near an infested area.

 Cockroaches in Bloomington are sometimes found under garbage cans, under refrigerators, or other places.
 They can be forced to scurry away if their hiding place is discovered.
-However, cockroaches are extremely terrified of open spaces, so if one runs into the open, it’s a sure sign that there are many, many more lurking – and that you need to call a great cockroach exterminator like Fox Pest Control.
+However, roaches are extremely terrified of open spaces, so if one runs into the open, it’s a sure sign that there are many, many more lurking-and that you need to call a great cockroach exterminator like Fox Pest Control.

-Think you have a rodent problem?
-Call Fox Pest Control at (618) 228-3795 for a free Bloomington rodent control quote.
+Think you have a cockroach problem?
+Call Fox Pest Control at (618) 228-3795 or email us for a free quote.

 Hey guys, Caleb here with Fox Pest Control.